European Reference Networks (ERNs) for patient benefit

 Patient Pathway for EpiCARE

-Patients suffering from rare and complex epilepsies have access to the full spectrum of the diagnostic and therapeutic options via the nearest national participating epilepsy centre.
-You can find the list of EpiCARE centres here.
+Patients suffering from rare and complex epilepsies have access to the full spectrum of the diagnostic and therapeutic options via the nearest national participating epilepsy centre, to which you can be referred by your medical specialist.
+See here for the EpiCARE patient referral pathway.
 If more specialised expertise is required, the members of one participating centre will collaborate with another centre displaying the required specific expertise and together, they will decide on the best and most comfortable way for the patient to proceed with diagnostic and therapeutic procedures.